shakes76/PatternAnalysis-2024/recognition/GFNet_Shogo/README.md

 After passing through the MLP, a skip connection directly adds the original input to the outputs.
 The output of each block is added to the original input (residual) to produce the final output.

 ### 4. Global Averaging Pooling
-Take the average of the tokens obtained from the output of the last block and summarise the values for each channel.
-In other words, summarising the information for each patch summarises the overall characteristics.
+Take the average of the token values from the output of the last block across all spatial positions, reducing each channel to a single summary value.
+In other words, by averaging the information from each patch, the overall characteristics of the entire image are captured for each channel.

 ### 5. Linear
-This is the all-combining layer (Linear Layer) for final classification and prediction.
+This is the fully connected layer (Linear Layer) for final classification and prediction.
 It takes the output of Global Average Pooling and produces the final output through the dense layer.

 ## Data Loading and Preprocessing
-We used 20% of the entire ADNI dataset for the test.
+We combined all images from the original ADNI dataset, which was initially divided into train and test sets, and then randomly shuffled the entire dataset.
-Additionally, 80% of the remaining 80% was used for training and the remainder for validation to perform hyperparameter tuning.
+From this shuffled dataset, we allocated 20% for testing.
+Of the remaining 80%, 80% was used for training and the rest for validation to perform hyperparameter tuning.

 We converted each set of images to grayscale.
 In addition, since the image size is 256x240, padding was added to make it 256x256 and then resized to 224x224 pixels.
 The paper trained on a 224x224 sized image, so this was adapted.

 The mean and standard deviation were obtained after using the above transformation for the training set.
-These values were used to normalize the training set, validation set, and test set.
+These values were used to normalise the training set, validation set, and test set.

 The training set was further subjected to data augmentation.
 The augmentation performed was as follows.